awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_accounts.md

 1. Run the [AcceptInvitation](accept-invitation.md) API operation for each AWS account where you want to accept the membership invitation using that account's credentials\.

-   You must specify the detector ID of this AWS account \(member account\), the master ID of the AWS account that sent the invitation that you are accepting \(you can get this value either from the invitation email or by running the [ListInvitations](list-invitations.md) API operation\.
-It is the value of the `accountID` response parameter\), and the invitation ID of the invitation that you are accepting\.
+   You must specify the detector ID of this AWS account \(member account\), the account ID of the master account that sent the invitation, and the invitation ID of the invitation that you are accepting\.
+You can find the account ID of the master account from the invitation email, or by using the [docs.aws.amazon.com/guardduty/latest/APIReference/API_ListInvitations.html](docs.aws.amazon.com/guardduty/latest/APIReference/API_ListInvitations.html) operation of the API\.

    You can also do this by using AWS Command Line Tools\.
-You can run the following CLI command \(make sure to use valide detector ID, master account ID, and invitation ID:
+You can run the following CLI command \(make sure to use valid detector ID, master account ID, and invitation ID:

    ```
    aws guardduty accept-invitation --detector-id 12abc34d567e8fa901bc2d34e56789f0 --master-id 012345678901 --invitation-id 84b097800250d17d1872b34c4daadcf5